7. Motor vehicles

 7.1.4 Directly importing a motor vehicle

-Australia's quarantine regulations applicable at the time of the vehicle's entry have to be complied with – quarantine clearance must be obtained from the Australian Quarantine and Inspection Service (AQIS) after the vehicle has arrived at the port of entry.
-For more information visit the AQIS website at www.aqis.gov.au.
+Australia's biosecurity regulations applicable at the time of the vehicle's entry have to be complied with - clearance must be obtained from the Department of Agriculture after the vehicle has arrived at the port of entry.
+For more information visit the department’s website at www.daff.gov.au.

 Motor vehicles directly imported (that is, not purchased from an Australian motor vehicle dealer) as the previously purchased property of a diplomatic mission, eligible consular post or by a privileged individual (as part of that individual's personal effects), will be free of Customs duty and GST/LCT.
 The mission/post/privileged individual must have paid for and have legal title to the vehicle prior to it being first landed in Australia in order to qualify for duty and tax exemption.